 Congratulations, you’re getting married!
 But now you’ve got to plan the damn thing.
-The first thing you need to figure out is your budget and what you’ve got to work with.
-From the big costs to the smaller items, everything adds up but with the right financial planning, you’ll be able to make your big day perfect.
+The first thing you need to figure out is your wedding budget and what you’ve got to work with.
+From the big costs to the smaller items, everything adds up but — with the right financial planning — you’ll be able to make your big day perfect.

 Read on for a breakdown of the average cost in Canada for what you can expect.
 Keep in mind, Gagné works out of Toronto, and while you may find similar costs in other popular metropolitan areas like Montreal, Vancouver and Calgary, the costs will differ slightly from province to province.

 Average cost in Canada: $22,500"There are people who can say you can do a wedding for $20,000 to $25,000 but if you're in the downtown core of a major city, you're not in a banquet hall, you're at a venue where you have to bring everything in, so that goes much higher," says Gagné.
-"Rule of thumb is the venue, food, bar and staffing costs is about 50 per cent of your overall budget so if you have 100 guests and it's $200 a person, that alone is $20,000."
+"Rule of thumb is the venue, food, bar and staffing costs is about 50 per cent of your overall budget, so if you have 100 guests and it's $200 a person, that alone is $20,000."
 Also, if it's not factored into the cost, renting upgraded linens like napkins and tablecloths could also run you about $1,200.
-For inspiration, check out these breathtaking Canadian wedding venues.

 Average cost in Canada: $600"For 100 people, you can get away with $600 for a nice two- or three-tier cake," says Gagné.
 A money-saving option?
 Make your own.
 Check out these homemade wedding cake recipes for starters.